drmingdrmer/xptemplate/README.md

 endfunction "}}}
 ```

-## With popup menu opened, `<TAB>` doesn't trigger Snippe
+## With popup menu opened, `<TAB>` doesn't trigger Snippet

-By default if popup menu is opened and `<TAB>` is used as trigger key, a `<TAB>` key press does not  trigger a snippet, according to convention in many other application user use `<TAB>`.
+By default if popup menu is opened and `<TAB>` is used as trigger key, a
+`<TAB>` key press does not  trigger a snippet, according to convention in many
+other application user use `<TAB>`.

-If you always want to trigger snippet with `<TAB>` no matter popup menu opened or not, add these lines to your .vimrc:
+If you always want to trigger snippet with `<TAB>` no matter popup menu opened
+or not, add these lines to your .vimrc:

     let g:xptemplate_key = '<Plug>triggerxpt'
     inoremap <Plug>closePUM <C-v><C-v><BS>
     imap <TAB> <Plug>closePUM<Plug>triggerxpt
-    " let g:xptemplate_fallback = 'nore:<TAB>' " Optional.
-Use this only when you have no other plugin like SuperTab to handle <TAB>.
+    " " Optional.
+Use this only when you have no other plugin like SuperTab to
+    " " handle <TAB>.
+    " let g:xptemplate_fallback = 'nore:<TAB>'

 It first forces popup menu to close and then trigger snippet.

-This fix issue that some plugin like AutoComplPop opens popup menu automatically.
+This fix issue that some plugin like AutoComplPop opens popup menu
+automatically.

 ## Set up personal info.
 XPTemplate complains: "author is not set .."

-You can set up your name and email for just one time, and use them everywhere, like that in a document comment block the name of the author(you) will be filled in.
+You can set up your name and email for just one time, and use them everywhere,
+like that in a document comment block the name of the author(you) will be
+filled in.

 Set up variable $author and $email in your .vimrc: